 In the Philippines, culture is deemed as an important factor in the ongoing discrimination of people suffering from mental health issues (Maravilla and Tan, 2021).
 Generally, Filipinos believe that such problems are brought by the personal characteristics of an individual: individualism, lack of one's faith, selfishness, among others (Maravilla and Tan, 2021).
 Tanaka et al. (2018) reported that there are three themes that explain why Filipino mental health has been stagnant for centuries: First, someone who experiences mental health problems is at risk of familial exclusion as those who are deemed to have it is oftentimes rejected and disowned by their families, in relation to the preservation of the honor and dignity of a family.
-Secondly, the contrasting optimism and pessimism greatly contributed to this ongoing discrimination, as the dismissal of problems (Tanaka et al., 2018).
+Secondly, the contrasting optimism and pessimism greatly contributed to this ongoing discrimination, as the dismissal of problems in connection to one's faith as a show of positivism has been on the go to solve these kinds of problems (Tanaka et al., 2018).
 Lastly, the oversimplification of the challenges being faced by people who need mental health assistance has been pervasive, as shown in people who will deem the challenges as just a phase instead of treating it more seriously, thus preventing people with mental health issues seek further help from qualified professionals, including social workers (Tanaka et al., 2018).